-“At the operating level, we are always mindful of identifying problems before they affect performance, and we are looking to vKernel’s monitoring and alerting APIs to assist us with that,” says Frank Shepherd, senior infrastructure engineer for Peak 10 Inc., a Charlotte, N.C.-based managed services and cloud provider.
+"At the operating level, we are always mindful of identifying problems before they affect performance, and we are looking to vKernel's monitoring and alerting APIs to assist us with that," said Frank Shepherd, senior infrastructure engineer for Peak 10, a Charlotte, N.C.-based managed services and cloud provider.
 The company has been using vKernel for about three months as a resource to help it manage capacity, reclaim wasted resources, and troubleshoot performance, he says.

-Deep integration with the existing management stack is the key to fully exploit the potential of capacity management, which can become extremely important and extremely complex in virtual and cloud infrastructures, says Alessandro Perilli, a research director for Gartner Inc. With its API, vKernel is offering a way to put such integration in place, he says, which helps determine how configuring new virtual machines would affect virtual machines already in place.
-Having such an API doesn’t solve all problems, he cautions, noting that someone has to leverage the API to integrate with third-party management tools such as provisioning portals, chargeback systems, and reporting tools, and that is not a trivial task.
-However, it’s a good option to have, because APIs offer the flexibility to integrate with third-party tools that might not be supported out of the box, he says.
+Deep integration with the existing management stack is the key to fully exploiting the potential of capacity management, which can become extremely important and extremely complex in virtual and cloud infrastructures, said Alessandro Perilli, a research director for Gartner.
+With its API, vKernel is offering a way to put such integration in place, he said, which helps determine how configuring new virtual machines would affect virtual machines already in place.